jbx-protocol/juice-interface/CONTRIBUTING.md

 about the differences between merge and rebase Git workflows.

 #### Rebase procedure

-You can rebase your feature branch using with the following procedure, where `feature-branch` is the name of your branch:
+You can rebase your feature branch with the following procedure, where `feature-branch` is the name of your branch:

 1. `git checkout feature-branch`
 2. `git fetch origin main`